Dhruvil-8/SrimadBhgavadGita/README.md

 - **Frontend:** Next.js, React, Tailwind CSS
 - **Backend:** FastAPI (Python)
 - **AI/ML:** Sentence-Transformers & FAISS for semantic search
-- **Data:** Verses & commentaries are sourced from the open-source [Gita GitHub Project](https://github.com/gita/gita/tree/main/data).
+- **Data:** The core textual data is sourced from the open-source [Gita GitHub Project](https://github.com/gita/gita), which credits the [Gita Supersite by IIT Kanpur](https://www.gitasupersite.iitk.ac.in/) as the original source.

 ---